meiyor/DeepGaze-Text-Embedding-Map/README.md

 python generate_TEM/generate_TEM_val_dist.py
 ```

 Now you must create the **centerbias** files for the stimuli and the TEM images.
 For doing that be sure the stimuli_train.hdf5, fixations_train.hdf5, stimuli_val.hdf5, fixations_val.hdf5, stimuli_TEM_train.hdf5, and stimuli_TEM_val.hdf5 files are located in the **experiment_root/** folder.
 If you want to create your own sitmuli and fixations hdf5 files feel free to modify the **create_stimuli.py** and **create_fixations.py** files.
-Then, you can run:
+Subsequently, you can run:
 ```python
 python create_centerbias.py
 python create_centerbias_TEM.py